RoelofSetsFire/data-processing-1/30 Homework/57 Week 5 Interactivity/10 Javascript Interactivity.md

-This homework is the second part of the Javascript, Canvas and Interactivity exercise (you cannot work on this exercise without having finished the homework of week 4).
+This homework is the second part of the Javascript, Canvas and Interactivity exercise.
+You should base your work on the visualization you created in the last week.

-## Interactivity
+## Problem 1: Interactivity

 *Techniques demonstrated: hover (onMouseOver), Tooltip*